M1 Finance vs. Robinhood: Overview

 Can you actually make money with Robinhood?

-It is possible to make money with a Robinhood account, but all investments come with the risk of loss, so it’s also possible to lose money with Robinhood.
+It is possible to make money with a Robinhood account, but all investments involve risk, so it's also possible to lose money.
 Consider educating yourself about the risks and benefits of investing before you start.

 Is M1 Finance or Robinhood better for beginners?

-Both apps could potentially be good options for new investors because they both allow you to invest in fractional shares, so you don’t necessarily need a lot of money to get started.
+Both apps could potentially be good options for new investors because they both allow you to invest in fractional shares, so you don't necessarily need a lot of money to get started.
 Overall, M1 Finance might make it easier for beginner investors to build a diversified portfolio.
-However, Robinhood offers more flexibility with trading, which could make it a more attractive platform.
-The right option for you will depend on your priorities and investing style.
+However, Robinhood offers greater trading flexibility, which could make it a more attractive platform.
+The right option for you will depend on your priorities and investment style.

 How do M1 Finance and Robinhood make money?